A chance meeting at a bootcamp class set in motion a whole new business journey for entrepreneur Kath Jones.

 Kath explained: “Our ultimate aim has always been to produce a drink with amazing taste and flavour.
 When producing prosecco there is a moment when the product has zero sugar and most prosecco blends add sugar to these final stages to make the drink more palatable.
 We were keen to let the flavour of the grape to come out and add significantly less sugar, it was also important for us to make the product vegan friendly – so instead of using animal products in the clarification process, we used a protein extracted from green peas, making ThinK Wine 100% plant-based”

-After taking official tests to get the required licenses, a lengthy interview with HMRC, and help with business support from Growth Platform.
+After taking official tests to get the required licenses, a lengthy interview with HMRC, Kath also felt she needed assistance with forecasting and establishing budgets to ensure the business was on a sound financial and operational footing; through Growth Platform’s New Markets 2 ERDF Programme funding, Kath was able to secure a grant towards the cost of an interim Finance Director.
 ThinK Wine was finally launched, after 18 months in development, selling their first bottles in September 2019.

 Hospitality and online sales were the two initial targets, with Kath selling to bars, hotels and restaurants in Liverpool and Manchester and signing with two large distributors.
 Six months later, Covid-19 arrived forcing a nationwide lockdown.
 Despite this, online sales thrived – helped by people being at home and wanting a healthier version of their favourite drink, and a number of influencers also promoting the drink on social media.